Tenor Bocelli teams with pop's Ariana Grande on 'Cinema' album

 It includes a duet version with pop princess Ariana Grande of "E Piu ti Penso" (The More I Think of You) from "Once Upon a Time in America".

 "I love very much this kind of music.
 Why?
-Because ... the music of the movies is like a big field where composers can run where they want and be ... free," Bocelli told Reuters in an interview in English at The Elstree Studios north of London, where he was filming a song to be used in the hit British television show "Strictly Come Dancing".
+Because...the music of the movies is like a big field where composers can roam where they want and be...free," Bocelli told Reuters in an interview in English at The Elstree Studios north of London, where he was filming a song to be used in the hit British television show "Strictly Come Dancing".

 Asked what film music means to him, even though he has been blind since the age of 12, when a sporting injury affected his already poor vision, he said: "The same thing it means to you."